prometheus-operator/prometheus-operator/Documentation/user-guides/getting-started.md

 Further reading:

 * In addition to managing Prometheus clusters the Prometheus Operator can also manage Alertmanager clusters.
-Learn more in the [Alerting guide](alerting.md).
+Learn more in the [alerting guide](alerting.md).

 * Monitoring the Kubernetes cluster itself.
-Learn more in the [Cluster Monitoring guide](cluster-monitoring.md)
+Learn more in the [Cluster Monitoring guide](cluster-monitoring.md).